harmonicalchemy/modular-emacs/README.md

 Much patience is required before you will stop calling Xah a troll and recognize him for the vast keyboarding knowledge he offers to the world!!!
 He truly knows the subject of keyboards, keyboarding efficiency and health, etc.  he did his homework, and we all benefit!  **Hey!** Would you **GNU** guys Let **[Xah Lee](https://github.com/xahlee)** into the **FSF** and add his Emacs projects to Elpa already OK?
 In my opinion his `Xah-Fly-Keys` is the best **Emacs** Major Modal Edit Mode available...

-I am not totally convinced a modal version of Emacs is going to be right for me, but I am sure it is right for a lot of folks out there!!!
+I am not totally convinced a modal version of Emacs is going to be right for me, _(Edit: Update.
+I am so used to `xah-fly-keys` now that I cannot remember some old Ctrl key combos anymore!
+And I am loving not having to move my hands from home position.. it's a miracle!)_ but I am sure it is right for a lot of folks out there!!!
 Especially **Vi2Emacs Converts**...
 This modal version of Emacs comes with your health's best intrest first priority, keeping speed and efficiency as the second priority which should be in harmony with the first priority...
 I am very impressed with it so far...
 I don't understand some of FSF's complaints?
 Maybe those are old now...

-If you are interested in trying these new features out, checkout the **`origin/lisp-ide`** branch to your local machine and restart Emacs... _(Some of these new Lisp IDE Programming Language features may not work correctly at first, but as I fix things you will see things start working as expected...
-If you keep your local branch updated you will be the first to find out! ;-)_ I will be updating the docs below accordingly...
+If you are interested in trying these new features out, `git checkout --track` **`origin/lisp-ide`** branch on your local machine and restart Emacs... _(Some of these new Lisp IDE Programming Language features may not work correctly at first, and you will need to remap your caps-lock, ctrl and alt (or command on Mac) keys.
+But as I fix things you will see things start working as expected...
+If you keep your local branch updated you will be the first to find out! ;-)_ I will be updating the docs below for that branch accordingly...
+But those docs may not make it here to this one.. _(because they won't apply)_ here...

-Otherwise, stay on the master branch and don't install any of the _Optional_ features discussed below...
+To be safe... especially if you are new, stay on the master branch and don't install any of the _Optional_ features discussed below...
+OK?
+Have fun!!!

 ## History:

 This project has been a long time coming.
 Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration of over 10 or so years!
 I cloned a few Emacs repos on Github to try different things out for a while.
 I liked some things and tried to get rid of other things later.
 Management became confusing after a while.
 I ended up with lots of questionable elisp code, much of which were things possibly no longer needed!
+This is especially true if you are not used to Lisp but instead used to more conventional languages like C, C++, Java, PHP, etc...
+I was thinking of my eLisp code like that and ended up with a lot of spaghetti code.
+More like elbow spaghetti.
+LOL _(parenthesis)_...

 After a couple years of **adding**, **removing**, **configuring**, **re-configuring** it started feeling like I was painting myself into a tangled corner like getting lost in **_"a maze of twisty little passages all alike!"_**  Lets face it...
 I was not keeping good logs and my **git** management skills were wanting!
 I was being: _"oh that looks cool lets try that" - (cowgirl mode)_ and I got into a wee bit of trouble as a result of my wild adventures!
 It was all my fault!
 But it was fun just the same.

 However as a result of that saga, I learned a lot about **`SH`**, **`BASH`**, and **`ZSH`** best practices...
-That spawned a complete re-write of my **`.dotfiles` project** to become multiplatform... _(**Note:** My `.dotfiles` have not been updated yet as that project has been forked and made private until my final scheme is ready...)_ Currently my **New** _(but still private)_ **`.dotfiles` project** is _Full of Twisty Little Pathways Still Unknown..._  :question:
+That spawned a complete re-write of my **`.dotfiles` project** to become multiplatform... _(**Note:** My `.dotfiles` have not been updated yet as that project has been forked and made private until my final scheme is ready...)_ Currently my **New** _(but still private)_ **`.dotfiles` project** is _Full of Twisty Little Pathways Still Unknown..._  :question: Maybe best not to try that out yet...
+My advise.. the author.. omg!

 ### Modular Emacs is Born: